JustinCanton/Geo.NET/src/Geo.ArcGIS/README.md

 ## Sample Usage

-By calling `AddArcGISServices`, the `IArcGISGeocoding` interface has been added to the IOC container.
+By calling `AddArcGISGeocoding`, the `IArcGISGeocoding` interface has been added to the IOC container.
 Just request it as a DI item:
 ```
 public MyService(IArcGISGeocoding arcgisGeocoding)
 {